rxue/learning-dirary/books/LegacyCode/RefactoringImprovingTheDesignOfExistingCode/README.md

 ### Self Comment
 In Java IDE IntelliJ, there is *invline variable* functionality

+# Chapter 8: Moving Features
+## Move Function
+### Mechanics
+> If I find a called function that should also move, I usually move it first.
+That way, moving a clusters of functions begins with the one that has the least dependency on the others in the group.

 # Chapter 12: Dealing with Inheritance
 ## Replace subclass with delegate